sahilsian/react-portfolio-template/posts/contact.md

 ---
-title: 'Contact Us.'
+title: "Contact Us."
-date: 'Coming Soon'
+date: "Coming Soon"
-excerpt: 'Have a Question, send us an email with your inquiry and we will get back to you as soon as possible.'
+excerpt: "Have a Question, send us an email with your inquiry and we will get back to you as soon as possible."
 cover_image: "/posts/illustration-banner.png"
 alt: "Illustration of Greenclick Box and Car ontop of Mobile Phone"
 read: 0